-Nursing Homes Must Keep Patients Clean in order to Prevent Disease and Infection
+Nursing Homes Must Keep Patients Clean to Prevent Disease and Infection

-A nursing home still has a legal duty to keep residents clean.
+In light of the high levels of bacteria in the facility, a nursing home has a legal duty to keep residents clean.
 If a nursing home fails to keep a patient bathed and clean of urine and feces, this can lead to a preventable infection.
-If this subsequent nursing home infection causes severe injury, prolonged hospitalization or wrongful death, the family can bring a nursing home infection lawsuit.
+If this subsequent nursing home infection causes severe injury, prolonged hospitalization, or wrongful death, the family can bring a nursing home infection lawsuit.

 Regulations Require that Nursing Homes Quarantine Residents with Contagious Infection

-Additionally, if a resident has a known contagious disease, such as MRSA or the flu, the nursing home should attempt to keep this resident isolated.
+Additionally, if a resident has a known contagious disease, such as MRSA, coronavirus or the flu, the nursing home should attempt to keep this resident isolated.
 This keeps other patients from getting sick and spreading the disease throughout the facility.

 When under isolation or quarantine, you may have to enter a zipped plastic barrier to visit your loved one.
 You also may be asked to wear a special infection control suit, like the one photographed above.
 Although these measures seem extreme, they are required by the regulations in order to keep others from catching the disease.

 Why is Good Infection Control So Important in a Nursing Home Setting?

 Nursing homes are made up of an elderly, sickly patient population.
 Communicable diseases can spread like wildfire in a nursing home.
 This is because patients have a weakened immune system and cannot fight infection the way most people can.